mavlink/mavros/README.md

 - Since 2014-08-11 this repository contains several packages.
 - Since 2014-11-02 hydro support splited from master to hydro-devel branch.
+- Since 2015-03-04 all packages also dual licensed under terms of BSD license.

 mavros package
 --------------